 10. Sports Products

-You may realise by now what the impact of AR will be on sports.
+You may realise by now what the impact of Augmented Reality will be on sports.
 It’s enomous.
 It will be one of the main disrupting technologies around.
 If you have any comments, please share them!
 I would love to interact!